What Do Meth Pipes Look Like?

 • Tin cans with holes poked in them

-• Metal pipes (e.g. from car antennas)
+• Metal pipes (for example from car antennas)

 Like glass meth pipes, these items will often be blackened or have yellow residue covering the inside.